apache/incubator-crail-website/overview/index.md

 Files in Crail are append-and-overwrite with a single-writer per file at a given time and file write ownership is granted in the form of leases.
 Generally, all the read/write operations are asynchronous, which facilitates interleaving of computation and I/O during data processing.
 Aside from the standard file system operations, Crail provides extra semantics geared towards its use case.
 For instance, Crail exports functions to allocate dedicated I/O buffers from a reuseable pool -- memory that is registered with the hardware if needed to support zero-copy I/O. Moreover, Crail provides detailed control as to which storage tier and location preference should be used when allocating file system resources.
 </p>
 <p>
-Crail not only exports a Java API but it is written entirely in Java, which makes it easy to use and allows for a better integration with data processing frameworks like Spark, Flink, Hadoop, etc. A simple example of a Crail write operation is shown below:
+Crail not only exports a Java API but also is written entirely in Java, which makes it easy to use and allows for a better integration with data processing frameworks like Spark, Flink, Hadoop, etc. A simple example of a Crail write operation is shown below:
 </p>
 </div>
     CrailConfiguration conf = new CrailConfiguration();